zhuolugao/zhuolugao.github.io/_pages/about.md

 I am a 5th year PhD candidate in Finance at Copenhagen Business School.

-Research interests: Financial Intermediation, Empirical Corporate Finance, and Credit Risk Modeling.
+Research interests: Financial Intermediation, Credit Risk Modeling, Empirical Corporate Finance.

 I will be on the 2024/25 academic job market.